Roger Federer: Record breaker

 Grand Slam semi-finals

-Wimbledon saw Federer become the player with the most Grand Slam semi-final appearances - 32.
-He passed Connors (31) earlier this month.
+Wimbledon saw Federer become the player with the most Grand Slam semi-final appearances - 32 - passing Connors (31).
 The latter was aged 39 when he made his last semi-final.
-Federer is currently 30.
+Federer is currently 31.

 Consecutive Grand Slam quarter-finals

-At Wimbledon, Federer reached his 33rd consecutive Grand Slam quarter-final - another Open-era record.
+At the recent US Open, Federer reached his 34th consecutive Grand Slam quarter-final - another Open-era record.
 It is one which underlines his incredible consistency, not to mention his physical fitness.
-The fact that only five other players have actually played in the last 33 Grand Slam tournaments helps show how impressive a feat this is.

 Consecutive Grand Slam semi-finals